oracle-devrel/technology-engineering/security/security-design/shared-assets/email-security-dns-check/README.md

 The requests to ip-api.com are done in a anonymous way.
 The privacy policy at ip-api.com mentions that they do not track or analyse access or use in any manner.
 No cookies are placed during use.

 To protect and rate-limit the API the network IP address of the client is stored in memory (RAM) for up to 1 minute.
 Any other information provided is discarded after the request is answered.
 Requests are not logged.
+The usage of the ip-api.com rest API is free for non-commercial use.

 For more detail on the privacy policy, please visit [https://ip-api.com/privacy](https://ip-api.com/privacy).